 When most people think about a water heater, they think about the storage tank water heater style.
-This is the most common water heater is most homes in the US and the most common water heater San Diego homes have.
+This is the most common water heater in homes in the US and that includes San Diego.
 There are many different models of storage tank water heaters and most models fall into one of these categories:

-Most people rarely ever think about their water heater until they loose their hot water or the tank starts to leak.
-Either way, a person soon realizes that there are many choices to be made about the water heater.
+Most people rarely ever think about their water heater until they lose their hot water or the tank starts to leak.
+Either way, they soon realize that there are many choices to be made about the water heater.
 These options for water heating products ranging from traditional storage tank water heaters, solar systems, high efficiency condensing and tankless units.
 Whatever your choice is, it’s always important to know that you are purchasing the best product for your money.
 Traditional storage tank water heaters are manufactured to high safety, energy and air quality standards these days, a few key things to look for when purchasing a new water heater include;

 In our experience, it is important that the company that installs your water also provide the warranty service.
 The manufacturer will always honor the warranty, but you need to have a reliable company that will diagnose and service the water heater in the event there is an issue within the warranty period.
 Not all companies service the brands they install, prior to purchasing a unit ask who will provide service if there is a problem within the warranty period.
 Water Heaters Only, Inc always backs the warranty on the units we install.
 Our customers are too important for us to refer them to a different service company for warranty work after the installation is complete.